VeriDevOps/CICD_ARQAN_RQCODE_Github_Actions/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg?style=for-the-badge)](code_of_conduct.md)
 ![Typescript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)

 A GitHub Action to analyze your security requirements that are represented in the form of GitHub Issues.
 If Action classifies Issue as a security requirement, then it sets a label on it.
 Additionally, it recommends [Security Technical Implementation Guides(STIGs)](https://www.stigviewer.com) that cover the requirement.
-Moreover, it suggests already implemented tests on the recommended STIGs from [VDO-Patterns repository](https://github.com/anaumchev/VDO-Patterns).
-In case of tests absence on proposed STIGs, automatically creates Issue in [VDO-Patterns repository](https://github.com/anaumchev/VDO-Patterns) asking to implement it.
+Moreover, it suggests already implemented tests on the recommended STIGs from [RQCODE repository](https://github.com/VeriDevOps/RQCODE).
+In case of tests absence on proposed STIGs, automatically creates Issue in [RQCODE repository](https://github.com/VeriDevOps/RQCODE) asking to implement it.

 ## Usage